 Many of my current projects start as a book with a related exhibition, installation, print or online presentation coming afterward.
 Some current in-progress book projects include Psychological Surface, a series of studio portraits, When it's over, wake me, a flip book of 50 performative self-portraits made in the weeks leading up to the 2020 U.S. election, and Refuge, a zine of shelter-giving shadows from Marfa, TX.

 I have published and exhibited photographic work in North America, as well as internationally.
 My studio portrait project, Philly Style, representing the personal style of 51 people, was exhibited at the Philadelphia Photo Arts Center (PPAC) in 2019.

 Having lived and worked as an artist, journalist and entrepreneur on four continents helps me quickly achieve rapport with a wide range of portrait subjects.
-The founder of EDGE YK, an alternative magazine based in Yellowknife, the capital of Canada’s Northwest Territories, I remain strongly influenced by journalistic storytelling.
-However, I have found a strict documentary approach to the medium can be creatively limiting.
+The founder of EDGE YK, an alternative magazine based in Canada’s Subarctic, I'm strongly influenced by documentary storytelling both in and out of the studio while understanding its challenges and limitations.